Home » Articles » Topic » People » Presidents » Donald Trump

 When the House delivered its indictment to the U.S. Senate, a majority of Republicans claimed that the Senate had no right to try an ex-president.
 If a two-thirds majority of the Senate had decided to convict Trump, they could have excluded him by majority vote from holding future governmental offices.
 However, the Senate again acquitted Trump in February 2021, after he had left office.
 Trump is now a presidential candidate in the 2024 election.

-Nearly three years after leaving office, Trump was indicted in three separate cases involving 78 criminal charges related to his presidency.
+Nearly three years after leaving office, Trump was indicted in four separate cases involving 91 criminal charges.

-The most serious are conspiracy and obstruction charges that allege illegal actions by Trump to overturn the 2020 election.
+The most serious are federal conspiracy and obstruction charges that allege illegal actions by Trump to overturn the 2020 election.
 Another relates to classified documents Trump took with him to his home when he left the presidency and how he handled those documents.
-And the third, brought by a Manhattan attorney, relates to business fraud in how he classified hush money payments to an ex-porn star during the 2016 campaign as legal rather than campaign expenses.
+The third, brought by a Manhattan attorney, relates to business fraud in how he classified hush money payments to an ex-porn star during the 2016 campaign as legal rather than campaign expenses.
+And the fourth are racketeering charges in Georgia related to his efforts to pressure state officials to change the vote counts so that he would win the state instead of Biden.

-The author of this article is John Vilea professor of political science and dean of the Honors College at Middle Tennessee State University.
-The article was last updated Aug.
-4, 2023 by encyclopedia staff.
+The author of this article is John Vile, a professor of political science and dean of the Honors College at Middle Tennessee State University.
+Deborah Fisher, director of the John Seigenthaler Chair in First Amendment Studies at MTSU, last updated Jan 18, 2024.